Best Trademark Docketing Software for Solo Attorneys

 What to Look for in Trademark Docketing Software

-As a solo practitioner or small firm attorney, your docketing needs are different from a large firm with a dedicated docketing department.
+As a solo attorney or small firm attorney, your docketing needs are different from a large firm with a dedicated docketing department.
 When evaluating trademark docketing software, focus on these criteria:

 • Accuracy: Does it calculate deadlines correctly from USPTO data, including edge cases like combined Section 8 & 9 filings and SOU extension chains?